streetsmart-ai/zkshare/README.md

 ## Overview

-**zkshare** is designed for anyone who needs to share secrets (passwords, API keys, etc.) securely, or manage encrypted environment variables with zero-knowledge guarantees.
+**zkshare** is designed for anyone who needs to share secrets (passwords, API keys, etc.) securely, or manage encrypted environment variables with server-blind encryption.
 Secrets are encrypted client-side, never stored in plaintext, and can be accessed only once before being deleted from the server.

 - **Backend:** Rust (Axum, Redis) API for token management and ephemeral secret storage.
-- **zkdotenv:** Python utilities for encrypting/decrypting .env files using a split-key, zero-knowledge approach.
+- **zkdotenv:** Python utilities for encrypting/decrypting .env files using a split-key, server-assisted approach.
 - **Frontend:** Example React app for creating and accessing secure share links.

 ---